Bounds on the Minkowski constants and a function involving $\varphi$: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Tim Trudgian for suggesting the problem, reading the manuscript and providing helpful feedback.
-The first author would also like to thank Saunak Bhattacharjee for insightful discussions.
+We would like to thank G\"ael Rémond for his insightful comments that significantly enriched our knowledge of the possible applications for this paper.
+The authors are also thankful to Gabriel Dill for drawing our attention to \cite{Remond}, and to Alice Silverberg and Yoshiyasu Ozeki for their comments.
+The first author thanks Saunak Bhattacharjee for interesting discussions.